 Cherry Street Strauss Trunnion Bascule Bridge, Bascule bridge in Toronto, Canada.

-The structure was built in 1930 by engineer Joseph Strauss and the Dominion Bridge Company as part of the harbor infrastructure.
-It marked an important step in developing transportation routes in the industrial Port Lands district.
+The bridge was built in 1930 by engineer Joseph Strauss and the Dominion Bridge Company to support the growing port activity along the waterfront.
+It was part of a broader push to open up the industrial Port Lands to road traffic.

 The community of curious travelers